swcarpentry/git-novice/discussion.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ~~~

-`git` has noticed that the file `krypton.txt` has disappeared from the
+Git has noticed that the file `krypton.txt` has disappeared from the
 file system and a new file `earth.txt` has showed up.

 Add those changes to the staging area: